You are hereHow to Grow with Organic Super Soil: Just Add Water! (plus super soil recipe)

 However, when using liquid nutrients for growing cannabis (even organic ones like the ones included in the General Organics GO Box), it becomes a lot more important to test and manage pH just like any other non-super soil grow.
 It's up to you to decide what works for you!

-When using liquid cannabis nutrients, it's incredibly import to manage and maintain the pH at the root zone to make sure that nutrients are easily available to plant roots.
+When using liquid cannabis nutrients, it's important to manage and maintain the pH at the root zone to make sure that nutrients are easily available to plant roots.
 Liquid nutrient systems deliver nutrients in their most basic form, but as a result you need to take care of the root zone to make sure plants are able to access these nutrients in the soil.

-You don't need to manage pH in organic super soil!
+But, you usually don't need to manage pH in organic super soil!

 When growing organically, the old saying "if it ain't broke don't fix it" is a good motto to go by.
 If your plants look healthy, don't do anything!